 Offer gift cards

 Gift cards may get a bit of flack for being impersonal, but they’ve proven to rake in sales, especially during the holiday season.
-The NRF found gift cards to be the second most popular gift this year, with 56% of consumers saying they’re planning to give them as presents.
+Data from Statista found that gift cards are the most popular gift option for consumers in 2020, with 48% of shoppers intending to buy them (more than any other retail category).

 Gift cards are a godsend for last-minute shoppers who don’t have time to cook up gift ideas, so see to it that you stock up on them in the coming weeks.
 Help your customers out by displaying them at checkout and other prominent parts of your store.
 Have your associates remind them that you have gift cards in stock.